nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /list` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionListCommand` object.
-3. `SessionListCommand#run` method is then invoked to run the `session /list` command.
+3. `SessionListCommand#run` method is invoked to run the `session /list` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called which returns a `Profile` object.
 5. Once the profile is retrieved, `SessionListCommand` runs the `Profile#getSessionListSummaryString` method.
    1. If the session list in the profile is empty, the `Profile` class returns a `String` object containing an error message.
-   2. Otherwise, a `String` object representing a table summarising the list of sessions in the profile is returned.
+   2. Else, a `String` object representing a table summarising the list of sessions in the profile is returned.
-6. The `String` object retrieved is then printed out with `TextUI#printlnMessage`.
+6. Following that, the `String` object retrieved is printed out with `TextUI#printlnMessage`.

 ### Settle a session
 **API reference:** [`SessionSummaryCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionSummaryCommand.java)